Overview of applying to graduate study

 directly by the referee

-in English, unless otherwise permitted by the department
+in English, unless explicitly permitted otherwise by the department

 on institutional or professional letter-headed paper

-Where this is not possible - for example, where a referee has retired - the reference letter should include the referee's contact details and current (or relevant previous) position.
+Where this is not possible, eg for a retired referee, the reference letter should include the referee's contact details and current (or relevant previous) position.

 from the referee's institutional or professional email address

 When you register your referees, you must provide their institutional or professional email address.
-If you register referees with a generic email address (eg Gmail, Hotmail, mail.ru) the University may not accept the reference.
-You may only register a generic email address if there is no alternative and your referee uses the address for all institutional/professional business.
+If you register referees with a personal email address (eg Gmail, Hotmail, mail.ru) the University may not accept the reference.
+You may only register a personal email address if there is no alternative and your referee uses the address for all institutional/professional business.

-Whilst you must register three referees, some departments may start the assessment of your application if two of the three references are submitted by the course deadline and your application is otherwise complete.
-Please note that you may still be required to ensure your third referee supplies a reference for consideration and that some departments will always require all three references to be submitted; course-specific information is provided in our individual course pages.
+Whilst you must register three referees, some departments (where indicated on the course page) will start assessing your application if two of the three references are submitted by the deadline and your application is otherwise complete.
+You may still be asked to have a third reference submitted.

-If you wish to change or remove a referee who has already submitted a reference, please contact Graduate Admissions and Funding.
+If you need to replace a referee you have already registered or change an existing referee’s email address, please contact Graduate Admissions and Funding.